epfl-ada/ada-2022-project-theadaholics/README.md

 | Nikolay| Clustering genres into finite categories |
 | Olivia| Find optimal budget across genres |
 | All| Creation of the git webpage and interactive plots to find “the next successful movie” |

+ # To do task Milestone 3
+ - Calculate a score of successfulness for actors (how many success movies they did)
+- Score for the movie
+- Diversity score for movie + evolution in time per genre
+- Extracting typical words from plot line -> make the « word graph » for each genre
+- Creating the git hub page structure
+- Creating this select genre toolbox with subplots below
+- Creating ML model for gross revenue (selecting main features as pre-processing)
+- network of actors graph
+- budget to spend per genre
+- Update Genre plot from milestone 2 with all genres instead of genre 1 (update for the rest of the notebook)

+To do for Wednesday evening :
+- Create a readMe with outline (Pau)
+- Create drawing of vizualisations for datastory (Olivia)
+- Creating the git hub page structure & subplot structure (Mehdi)
+- Calculate a score of successfulness for actors (how many success movies they did) (Pau)
+- Extract the main genres [Crime, Drama] (Nikolay: done) : top17
+- Diversity score for movie + evolution in time per genre (Pau)
+- Wikipedia pages (Nikolay: done) (number of connections / months since 2015 for each movie) -> average over months in the last year and weigh by delta-year since release.
+- Compute movies score (Olivia)
+- Extracting typical words from plot line -> make the « word graph » for each genre (Mehdi)

+Success: gross revenue (80 000), profit (3000), wikipedia pageviews (80 000), rating (1000)

+L1 normalization: mean(l1(gross revenue), l1(wikipedia pageviews score))
+do separately first, check correlation, if strong correlation then common score, else 2 separate models. (how much money you would get, how long in time will last,  if possible: same with ratings)

+- Compute movie successful score (Perhaps 2 scores)
+- Sort movies according to success score
+- Top 30% = successul movies

+[Crime, Drama] ->>>  [Crime] [Drama]